LOOP TROLLEY FREQUENTLY ASKED QUESTIONS

 No. Service animals are welcome but pets and other animals are not allowed.

-Can I bring my bicycle on the Trolley?
+Can I bring my bicycle on the Loop Trolley?

 Does the Loop Trolley have air conditioning?

-No, the vintage trolley cars do not have air conditioning or heaters so please check the forecasted temperatures as you plan your Trolley ride.
+No, the vintage trolley cars do not have air conditioning or heaters so please check the forecasted temperatures when you plan your Loop Trolley ride.

 As an established transit provider, Bi-State Development was asked by regional leadership to take over Trolley operations to avoid a default on federal funding that was used to start up the Trolley operation several years ago.
-Bi-State Development is committed to getting the Trolley system running again to establish a continuity of service and to make sure it is a safe operation.
+Bi-State Development is committed to providing a safe operation and is dedicated to getting the Loop Trolley system running again to establish a continuity of service.

 Who can I contact if I don’t see my question listed here?